boytchev/suica/docs/objects.md

 [<kbd><img src="../examples/snapshots/convex-brick-wall.jpg" width="300"></kbd>](../examples/convex-brick-wall.html)

 The `src` property can be reset &ndash; this changes the shape of the object.
-The algorithm that generates a convex hull over a set of points has a non-linear average complexity of *O*(*n*.log(*n*)).
+The algorithm that generates a convex hull over a set of points has a non-linear average complexity of O(n log(n)).
 The actual time needed for generating a hull depends on the number of points and the complexity of the resulting shape.

 [<kbd><img src="../examples/snapshots/convex-dynamic.jpg" width="300"></kbd>](../examples/convex-dynamic.html)